Lubuntu 13.04 and Samsung Series 7 Keyboard Backlight

 and also add the following to the /lib/udev/keymaps/force-release/samsung-other

+and reboot.
 After that you can check whether your mappings work by running

 the kbdillumup and kbdillumdown events should appear.